- What we’ll cover here

 Hepatic veno-occlusive disease

-Hepatic veno-occlusive disease (VOD) is a serious problem in which blood flow inside the liver is blocked.
+Hepatic veno-occlusive (heh-pat-ick vee-no - uh-kloo-siv) disease (VOD) is a serious problem in which tiny veins and other blood vessels inside the liver become blocked.
 It only happens in people with allogeneic transplants, and mainly in those who got the drugs busulfan or melphalan as part of conditioning.

 VOD usually happens within 3 weeks of conditioning.
 It’s more common in older people who had liver problems before the transplant, and in those with acute GVHD.
-It starts with yellowing skin and eyes, dark urine, tenderness below the right ribs, and quick weight gain (mostly from bloating in the belly).
+It starts with yellowing skin and eyes, dark urine, tenderness below the right ribs, and quick weight gain (mostly from fluid that bloats the belly).
 Sometimes it can result in liver failure and death.

 Doctors have found that giving busulfan in the vein (IV) rather than by mouth may reduce the risk of VOD.
 New ways to treat this problem are being tested.